- When does the course start?

 - Have you got any testimonials?

-There will be an initial course of 5 days which will be held on 3rd to 7th April 2017 and will include the three compulsory courses – Phase 1 Habitat Surveying, Preliminary Ecological Appraisal, and Survey Techniques for Protected Species.
+There will be an initial course of 5 days which will be held on 9th to 13th April 2018 and will include the three compulsory courses – Phase 1 Habitat Surveying, Preliminary Ecological Appraisal, and Survey Techniques for Protected Species.
 During the core week you will also attend tutorials about Plant ID and Wildlife Law.
-Other sessions during the week will cover career planning, goal-setting and guidance on background reading, getting experience and working on your CV.
+Other sessions during the week will cover health and safety, CIEEM membership, career planning, goal-setting, guidance on background reading, getting experience and working on your CV.

 The following prices apply if you are making a single up-front payment: